-The great thing about candying your own ginger is that aside from the fact that you can make it without the aid of the dreaded thermometer, you get plenty of spicy slices from just a pound of ginger.
-Once candied, it can be stored in its own spicy syrup or drained and tossed in sugar.
-And if you really want to put it over-the-top, dip pieces halfway in dark chocolate.
+The great thing about candying your own ginger is that you get plenty of spicy slices from just one pound (450g) of fresh ginger.
+Once candied, it can be stored in its own syrup or drained and tossed in sugar.
+I use it when baking, but it’s also nice served after dinner, just as is, or with the pieces dipped halfway in dark chocolate.

-I use candied ginger, finely chopped, to enliven apple and pear crisps or in a batch of lemon ice cream.
+I use candied ginger, finely chopped, to enliven baked apples or a batch of lemon ice cream.
 It can be added to cake batters and gingersnap or oatmeal cookie dough to give your cookies an extra-zippy edge.
-This particular batch is headed for some marmalade, and I’m going to slice it into thin strips and add it during the final few minutes of cookies.
+It’s also go sliced into thin matchstick-size strips and added to a batch of marmalade during the last minute of cooking.

-Since I don’t like to waste anything, and hopefully neither do you, one can use the syrup to make a spicy elixir, pouring some in sparkling water and adding a squirt of lime juice.
-A santé!
+Since I don’t like to waste anything, and hopefully neither do you, one can save the syrup and use it to make a spicy elixir, mixing it to taste with sparkling water and adding a squirt of lime juice or use it to sweeten lemonade or iced tea.
+If you like cocktails, try adding syrup in place of the sugar in an Old Fashioned.

 Related Links and Recipes